Perplexity Open Sources Bumblebee to Scan Developer Machines for AI Risks

 Perplexity, an AI-powered answer engine and agent platform, open-sourced Bumblebee as a read-only inventory collector for macOS and Linux.
 It scans for risky packages, browser extensions, and Model Context Protocol (MCP) configurations.
 It never executes code or invokes package managers during a sweep to avoid triggering malicious scripts.

-Developer environments are now primary targets for lateral movement, as seen in the LiteLLM supply chain attack and the Vercel security breach.
+Developer environments are now primary targets for lateral movement, as seen in the LiteLLM supply chain attack and Vercel's third-party AI tool breach.
 As teams adopt agentic tools, they introduce unmonitored configuration files and IDE extensions.
 Bumblebee audits this messy local state without the risk of triggering post-install malware.

 You can deploy Bumblebee as a static binary using three scan profiles: baseline for routine inventory, project for workspaces, and deep for incident response.
 It integrates with threat intelligence to flag matches against known exposure catalogs.
 The project is available now under the Apache License 2.0 on GitHub for security teams.